Estimated reading time: 5 minutes

 You may need a theft attorney.

 So, is there a double standard in our society for Big Brother vs. “the little guy?”
+And does that imbalance of power poison the well of justice?
+Fight back with a lawyer.

 Abuse of power leads to injustice: theft attorney

 What if police threaten to take your kid, unless you “confess” to something you did not do?
-So, would you feel pressured to say what they want to hear to get your kid back?
+So, would you feel pressured to say what they want to hear, to get your kid back?
+And what if an investigator tells you to sign a confession, promising no prosecution if you sign?
+Would you sign it?

-And when they come looking for a fall-guy, could you be a target for a federal investigation?
+And when they come looking for a fall-guy, could you be a target for a police investigation?
 Or, for a subpoena to testify before a Grand Jury – as a “witness,” or for possible indictment?

-But with hard work and patience the law can be an effective tool, in the right hands, for justice and liberty.
-So your theft attorney can use the law to protect your future; and your family’s future.
+Prosecutors do not always enforce the law fairly.
+And the dormant law alone, is no magic solution.
+But with hard work and patience the law can be an effective tool, in the right hands, to aid justice and liberty.
+And so, your theft attorney can use the law to protect your future; and your family’s future.

 The lawyer you choose will make a difference in how your story ends.